Hans zu Hohenlohe-Öhringen: Career

 From 1906 to 1911, he served as the Prussian Envoy to the Kingdom of Saxony in Dresden.

 Upon their father's death in 1897, his elder brother, Prince Christian, became the 5th Prince of Hohenlohe-Öhringen and 2nd Duke of Ujest, and inheriting the family estates.
 After his brother's death in Somogyszob in 1926 without issue, Prince Hans became the 6th Prince of Hohenlohe-Öhringen and 3rd Duke of Ujust and inherited the family estates including Sławięcice Palace (in Upper Silesia), Oppurg Castle (in Thuringia), Neuenstein Castle (in Neuenstein), Öhringen Castle (in Öhringen), and the Hohenlohe Hunting Lodge (in Javorina, Slovakia which was sold to the Czechoslovak Republic in 1935).
 He was the last Hohenlohe to own Sławięcice Palace before they had to abandon it during World War II for their summer palace in Oppurg and later to Neuenstein in Hohenlohe.
-The palace were severely damaged by the Red Army in January 1945 and the remaining structure burned down in 1948.
+The Sławięcice palace was severely damaged by the Red Army in January 1945 and the remaining structure burned down in 1948.